 Every candidate for a degree is responsible for meeting all of the requirements for graduation.
-The responsibility for understanding and meeting graduation requirements rests entirely with the student
+The responsibility for understanding and meeting graduation requirements rests entirely with the student.

-The Master of Science in Occupational Therapy degree requires:
+The Occupational Therapy Doctorate degree requires:

 - 1. Satisfactory completion (80% or better) of all courses in the curriculum plan - 2.
 Successful completion of all Fieldwork and Lab Experiences with a passing grade - 3.
 Minimum cumulative GPA of 3.0 on a 4.0 scale on completion of required courses throughout the OT program - 4.
 Completion of all approved program courses within required time lines (i.e. as outlined by the fieldwork manual and course progression policies). - 5.
 Completion and submission of fieldwork assessments.